 Many of us probably felt that 2020 lasted a long time.
-Now that 2021 is upon us, we can make a fresh start – and one way to do that is to make some New Year’s resolutions.
+Now that 2021 is upon us, we can make a fresh start – and one way to do that is to make some New Year’s resolutions, before you’re left doing them in in October 2021 and are late to the party for another year.
 Of course, you can make these resolutions for all parts of your life – physical, emotional, intellectual – but have you ever considered some financial resolutions?

 - Don’t overreact to events.
 When the coronavirus pandemic hit, the financial markets took a big hit.
 Many people, convinced that we were in for a prolonged slump, decided to take a “time out” and headed to the investment sidelines.
 But it didn’t take long for the markets to rally, rewarding those patient investors who stayed the course.
 Nothing is a certainty in the investment world, but the events of 2020 followed a familiar historical pattern: major crisis followed by market drop followed by strong recovery.
 The lesson for investors?
 Don’t overreact to today’s news – because tomorrow may look quite different.